 Bargaining is a handy skill in Nigeria, whether you're shopping in a market or negotiating with a taxi driver: always ask the price before getting in.
 You may be able to negotiate a deal when booking a hotel room.

 Dangers & Annoyances

-- The most dangerous region is northern Nigeria, where Boko Haram has been waging a low-grade war against the federal government.
+- The most dangerous region is northern Nigeria, where Boko Haram has been waging war against the federal government.

-- Lagos has a reputation for petty, violent crime, not always undeserved, although it's been on the decline in the past few years.
+- Lagos has instances of petty theft and violent crime, although it's been on the decline in the past few years.

 - You're unlikely to have trouble with large-scale corruption and bribery.
 Police roadblocks are common, but fines and bribes are paid by the driver.
 Take care on the major highways into Lagos, where armed robbery is a problem at night.